Quick answers

 What is BPC-157?

 BPC-157 is a research peptide in the Healing & Recovery class.
-Synthetic pentadecapeptide; accelerates tendon-to-bone healing in preclinical models.
+Synthetic pentadecapeptide; studied for tendon-to-bone healing applications in preclinical (rodent) models.
 It is studied at per-dose ranges of 250–500 mcg / day (1.75–3.5 mg weekly), administered 1–2× daily sc over cycles of 4–6 weeks.
-Supplied in Thailand by Thailand Peptides — Bangkok-based, research use only.
+Supplied in Thailand by Thailand Peptides, Bangkok-based, research use only.

 Published and preclinical data are summarised below; dose ranges shown reflect protocols in the research literature and should be interpreted accordingly.